OfficeDev/script-lab-2017/CONTRIBUTING.md

  --------------------------------------
 ~~~

+6. **Importantly**, *once the `npm start` has completed and you see the message above*, **start the runner (server) by pressing `F5` within VS Code**.
+Failure to do this will cause the "run" button to lead to an error (since the server, which is where the "run" code is running, is offline).
+Ditto for auth, export, and other scenarios.

+>>> NOTE: If you get an error that `nodemon` is not installed, be sure that you've installed it globally `yarn global add nodemon`, and that Node is part of your path.

-6. Trust the certificates for both <https://localhost:3000> and <https://localhost:3100>.
+7. Trust the certificates for both <https://localhost:3000>, <https://localhost:3100>, and <https://localhost:3200>.
 For purposes of running add-ins on a PC, do this within Internet Explorer.
 See the gif below for a step-by-step animation:

 ![](.github/images/trust-ssl-internet-explorer.gif).

-7. Start the runner (server) by pressing `F5` within VS Code.
-If you get an error that `nodemon` is not installed, be sure that you've installed it globally `yarn global add nodemon`, and that Node is part of your path.

 The website is now running.
 To try it out in an Add-in, see the next section.